 I recently talked about the upcoming Mississippi Gubernatorial election, and I brought up how both the Democratic and Republican front runners were part of an infamously racist fraternity when they went to college.
 Well it turns out that Cindy Hyde-Smith has her own fucked up history.
 She attended a private “whites only” school that was set up in response to the ruling that public schools needed to desegregate.
 She also sent her own daughter to one of these schools in case you thought it was just her mother that was a racist scumbag.
 Just take a look at this yearbook photo.

-What makes things even worse is that Cindy Hyde-Smith has been said to have ties to people responsible to the murder.
+What makes things even worse is that Cindy Hyde-Smith has been said to have ties to people responsible for the murder.
 I’ll just quote a Philadelphia Inquirer column for this one.

 The soil that harbored that injustice would nurture Hyde-Smith as she grew up in Brookhaven during the tumultuous 1960s and ’70s.
 The filmmaker Beauchamp told me he’s found loose family ties between Hyde-Smith’s in-laws and key players in the segregation fight — that his research shows husband Michael Smith is related to 1955 arrestee Mack Smith and that Michael Smith’s sister married the grandson of segregationist judge Tom Brady.
 None of that is surprising, perhaps, in such a close-knit community.
 The alleged killer Noah Smith died in 1975 and was buried in Macedonia Baptist Church, the same church where Cindy Hyde-Smith has been a Sunday school teacher.